What is Nevada Bingo from tombola?

 The RTP (return to player) for Nevada is advertised in the game rules as always being more than 80%.

-There is also a Nevada jackpot which has two tiers.
-The biggest jackpot is won if 16 cards are matched within 28 calls and then the smaller jackpot is triggered if you match all 16 within 31 calls.
+There is also a Nevada jackpot which is won if 16 cards are matched within 33 calls:

 In settings there are elements of the game you can customise to your preference, such as the ability to have music on/off, auto marking on/off and chat size & colour.